Equipment

 Long.
 When you wield this weapon, you get a +1 bonus to AC against any melee attacks made by a creature that moved into your reach the same turn that creature makes the attack.

 Parry.
 You can use your reaction to parry when you are hit by a melee attack.
 Parrying gives you a +1 bonus to AC against the triggering attack, potentially turning it into a miss.
+You must be able to see the attacker to use this reaction.

 Range.
 A weapon that can be used to make a ranged attack has a range shown in parentheses after the ammunition or thrown property.
 The range lists two numbers.
 The first is the weapon’s normal range in feet, and the second indicates the weapon’s long range.
 When attacking a target beyond normal range, you have disadvantage on the attack roll.
 You can’t attack a target beyond the weapon’s long range.